 Several studies have focused specifically on exercise as a single intervention.
-One randomized controlled trial (RCT) reported that aerobic exercise improves global cognition in older adults with mild subcortical ischemic vascular cognitive impairment [71] Results relating to neuroimaging outcomes are mixed.
-The results of a small ultra-high field MRI sub-study of a 24-month physical activity intervention RCT suggested that physical activity may be capable of beneficially altering small vessel morphology [72], while another suggested resistance training may also be protective by demonstrating reduced WMH volume progression in community-dwelling women [73].
-Conversely, a 24-month physical activity trial in individuals with high cardiovascular disease risk burden failed to demonstrate significant reductions in WMH progression or hippocampal atrophy [74], coinciding with evidence from the FINGER trial which also showed no effects on WMH or other brain structural outcomes [75].
-Another ongoing RCT [76] exploring the effects of resistance exercise on cognition and WMH progression in older adults with cSVD will provide further clarification.
-Additional exercise trials such as Exercise in Adults with Mild Memory Problems (EXERT; NCT02814526) and Investigating Gains in Neurocognition in an Intervention Trial of Exercise (IGNITE) [77], although not specifically targeting VCID, will include relevant neuroimaging data and blood-based biomarkers that will aid in further understanding the impact of exercise on outcomes of interest.
+One RCT reported that aerobic exercise improves global cognition in older adults with mild subcortical ischemic vascular cognitive impairment.71 Results relating to neuroimaging outcomes are mixed.
+The results of a small ultra-high-field MRI substudy of a 24month physical activity intervention RCT suggested that physical activity may be capable of beneficially altering small vessel morphology,72 while another suggested resistance training may also be protective by demonstrating reduced WMH volume progression in communitydwelling women.73 Conversely, a 24-month physical activity trial in individuals with high cardiovascular disease risk burden failed to demonstrate significant reductions in WMH progression or hippocampal atrophy,74 coinciding with evidence from the FINGER trial which also showed no effects on WMH or other brain structural outcomes.75 Another ongoing RCT76 exploring the effects of resistance exercise on cognition and WMH progression in older adults with cSVD will provide further clarification.
+Additional exercise trials such as Exercise in Adults with Mild Memory Problems (EXERT; NCT02814526) and Investigating Gains in Neurocognition in an Intervention Trial of Exercise (IGNITE),77 although not specifically targeting VCID, will include relevant neuroimaging data and blood-based biomarkers that will aid in further understanding the impact of exercise on outcomes of interest.